Storied Waters of Oregon

 Cursed Treasure of Columbia City

-Hardly was the task completed before the Indians appeared in large numbers and set up their tepees, showing that they meant to remain.
-The mutineers rowed back to the ship, and, after vainly waiting for several days for a chance to go on shore again, they sailed away.
+Hardly was the task completed before the Indians appeared in large numbers and set up their tepees, showing that they were meant to remain.
+The mutineers rowed back to the ship, and after vainly waiting for several days for a chance to go on shore again, they sailed away.
 Two years of wandering, fighting, and carousal ensued before the remnant of the crew returned to Oregon.
 The Indians were gone, and an earnest search was made for the money–but in vain.
 It was as if the ground had never been disturbed.
-The man who had supervised its burial was present until the mutineers went back to their boats when it was discovered that he was mysteriously missing.
+The man who had supervised its burial was present until the mutineers went back to their boats, when it was discovered that he was mysteriously missing.

 Also See: